 AFCI: In what ways has the industry changed over the course of your career?

 Then came the Michaels, Joanne's, the major companies, and what they do is they go to the shows, and see these great new innovative products and then knock them off.
 Or, they go to the smaller companies and say, “You're either going to sell to us this product at your price, or we're going to do it ourselves.”
 And, that's what's happened.
 Over the years, that's what we have seen evolve.
-The industry has grown to over $32 million today, and the designers are the ones that really brought this industry up. word is to designers and now we have bloggers telling people about it.
+The industry has grown to over $32 billion today, and the designers are the ones that really brought this industry up.

 I think what I've seen happen now is that these larger corporations run the market, and so a lot of the innovation isn't there anymore.
 They've hired their own innovative people for their own product development.
 But again, they're very much focused on bottom line price.
 More than innovation, it's all about the bottom line.
 It’s not that they haven't brought innovation; they have, but they haven't been able to create the excitement that used to be when there were traveling teams from various distributors and manufacturers, teaching people how to use those products out in the marketplace.
 That isn't happening anymore.